huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-senior-and-estate-home-sale.md

 ## Next step if you are dealing with a Green Valley home

-If you are looking at a Green Valley house and wondering how to get from â€œas it sits nowâ€ to â€œsold and documented,â€ you do not have to figure it out alone.
+If you are looking at a Green Valley house and wondering how to get from "as it sits now" to "sold and documented," you do not have to figure it out alone.

 From here, you can: